-The molecular formula of a molecule shows the type and number of atoms in a molecule are shown by the molecular formula.
-The simplest integer ratio of atoms present in a molecule.
+The molecular formula of a molecule shows the type and number of atoms in a molecule.
+The empirical formula gives the simplest integer ratio of atoms present in a molecule.
 For example, C6H12O6 is the molecular formula of glucose, and CH2O is the empirical formula.
-Molecular mass is the mass calculated considering the total number of atoms given in the molecular formula.
-Each molecule has its own geometry.
-The atoms in a molecule are arranged in a most stable manner with a specific bond angle and bond lengths to minimize the repulsions and straining forces.
+Molecular mass is the mass that we calculate considering the total number of atoms in the molecular formula.
+Furthermore, each molecule has its own geometry.
+Moreover, the atoms in a molecule arrange in a most stable manner with a specific bond angle and bond lengths to minimize the repulsions and strain forces.

-Difference Between Molecule and Lattice
+What is the Difference Between Molecule and Lattice?